 - Navigating the Eagle Scout Service Project; Info for Project Beneficiaries

-- National Eagle Scout Project Impact Grant program (subsidies for Eagle Projects) … NEW
+- National Eagle Scout Project Impact Grant program (subsidies for Eagle Projects) … coming soon

-- You may have noticed that the new 2013 & 2014 Eagle Scout Rank Applications (ESRA) contain a third page.
+- You may have noticed that since 2013, the Eagle Scout Rank Applications (ESRA) contain a third page.
 This is an optional page, and should NOT be submitted to Council.
 The National Eagle Scout Association (NESA) wanted a way to maintain contact with new Eagle Scouts and this appeared to be the best way to start the process.